agilajah/agilajah.github.io/index.md

 ### News

-* *10 Jan 2019* -- Appointed as [Neurafarm](http://neurafarm.com/)'s Chief Executive Officer.
+* *10 Jan 2019* -- Appointed as new Chief Executive Officer of [Neurafarm](http://neurafarm.com/).
 The previous CEO will serve in COO role.
 * *22 Oct 2018* -- Neurafarm wins 2nd place in Startup Istanbul 2018 Competition.
 [Link](http://www.startupist.com/2018/10/startup-istanbul-challenge-2018-marked-by-women/)
 * *19 Sep 2018* -- Neurafarm joins NVIDIA Inception Program.
 * *08 Sep 2018* -- Neurafarm got selected as one of the **top 100 startups among 93,200 startup** applications from **140 countries** all over the world for Startup Istanbul 2018 Challenge to be on 19-22 October, in the center of the world, Istanbul.